Do you want to know how to start a blog….?

 Step #2: Choose a web hosting.

-Second step in starting a blog is to choose a web hosting; a service that helps you put your blog on the Internet.
+Second step in to start a blog is to choose a web hosting; a service that helps you put your blog on the Internet.
 Which means a good web host can make or even break your blog.

 In terms of choosing a web hosting, you’ll need to consider four important things: